HukamiEstia/DUAV2019-mirror/Dronekit/README.md

 We will now test that we are capable to connect dronekit to our drone and make it takeoff then wait for 30seconds and land.

-First we will test that we are capable to send command to a simulated drone, this time you will need 3 anaconda prompt, in each of them go to the dronekit directory and activate your duav environnement:
+First we will test that we are capable to send command to a simulated drone, **this time you will need 3 anaconda prompt**, in each of them go to the dronekit directory and activate your duav environnement:

 ```